BlockchainCommons/Provenance/WHITEPAPER.md

 Over the past century, scientific methods have increasingly been employed to assist in the verification of provenance.
 These include materials analysis, radiometric dating, and forensic techniques, among others.
 While powerful, these techniques often require specialized equipment and expertise and may not be accessible or appropriate for all types of works.

 These historical methods of verifying provenance have proven effective over time but also come with their own challenges, such as susceptibility to forgery, the need for expert knowledge, and reliance on physical artifacts and documentation.
 The proposed provenance marking system, while designed for a modern context, draws on the principles of these traditional methods.
-It offers a simple, accessible way of marking a work's origin and sequence in a body of work, while leveraging the robustness of cryptographic techniques to guard against forgery and misattribution.
+It offers a simple, accessible way of marking a work's origin and sequence in a body of work, while leveraging the robustness of cryptographic techniques to guard against forgery and mis-attribution.

 ## Method